UK Mortgage For US Citizens Buying Property In London

 Britain’s Brexit stalemate has been excellent news for overseas investors in the London property market.
 The weakening of sterling over the past couple of years meant London tumbled down the Economist’s rankings of the worlds’ most expensive cities, and led to some serious bargain-hunting by foreign buyers.

-At the very top of the super-prime London market there has been some serious discounting, and sales at the capital’s glossiest addresses doubled in 2018.
+At the very top of the super-prime London market there has been some serious discounting, and over the course of 2018 sales doubled at the capital’s glossiest addresses .

 "Some of Britain’s wealthiest cities became a goldmine for foreign investors seeking a bargain," says mortgage provider Octane Capital’s chief executive Jonathan Samuels.